 If you would like to learn more about the history of St. Patrick’s Day, click this link.
 It’s pretty interesting in itself.
 But, that’s not why we’re here.
 No, I like my green wrapped in something scary.
 Let’s talk Irish creatures and demons.

-Ireland has a rich culture steeped in the supernatural and other worldly.
+Ireland has a rich culture steeped in the supernatural and otherworldly.
 Even faeries can get dangerous.
 Here is a list of some of the most noteworthy Irish baddies.

 The Dubhlachan/ Dubhlachain

 Often pronounced as Dullahan in English, this headless rider foretells of death.
-He carries his phosphorescent head under his arm that glows with a sickly smile.
+He carries his phosphorescent head under his arm which glows with a sickly smile.
 He is able to use his head as a lantern to light the countryside and find the home of the dying.

-In some legends he actively seeks out victims but in most he just plays the part as an omen.
-Not one to be watched working, if he sees you looking at him, he will throw a bucket of blood on you marking you or he might blind you in one eye.
+In some legends, he actively seeks out victims but in most, he just plays the part as an omen.
+Not one to be watched working if he sees you looking at him, he will throw a bucket of blood on you marking you or he might blind you in one eye.

 Ban Sidhe/ Banshee

 This one we all know and I have, on multiple occasions, accused family members of screeching like one of these.
 Across the board, sidhe is the word for faerie, so you will see it a lot in Irish legends.
-Faeries can come in god or bad flavors, this one being the latter.
+Faeries can come in good or bad flavors, this one being the latter.

 The Morrigan is a trinity of sisters that come together to make a great queen and foretells of fate and war.
-The team differs from legend to legend, but most say The Morrigan made up of Babd, Macha, and Nemain.
+The team differs from legend to legend, but most say The Morrigan is made up of Babd, Macha, and Nemain.

 With their hands in war, they are often linked to Viking and Norse mythology.
 Babd can also take the form of a crow (crows are often seen as bad omens as well).
 They are also the antagonists of the novel A Dirty Job by Christopher Moore.